-Pictures, videos: ftp://ftp.arsmedia.me, (Username: Filmi, Password: Arsmedia).
-For FTP access please use FileZilla, CyberDuck…
+Pictures, videos: ftp://ftp.arsmedia.si, (username: arsmedia-press, password: Arsmedia).
+For FTP access please use clients such as Filezilla, CyberDuck…

 Marko, Adi, Aco in Dejan hang out in front of block of flats in Fužine.
 Marko is pissed because he quit playing basketball and because the sexy TV presenter doesn’t notice him and because his father Radovan is going to beat him up for quitting basketball.
 Adi is irritated by the fact that his brother Sanel is a drug addict and because his father Mirsad prefers to shag waitresses somewhere in Austria than to deal with this.
 Makarovićka – a chefur girl gives a hard time to Aco and Aco would like to take a revenge on Damjanović – the bus driver.
 Dejan is anxious because his mother Sonja wants to move to Slovenske Konjice.
 Policemen stop the boys one night.
 And their world starts to disintegrate.